contentacms/contenta_vue_nuxt/README.md

 4) FORK and START : this project SHOULD, as far as is it possible, easily be used as a **starter** for creating a new Decoupled Drupal site with Vue.js.
 5) This application MUST be REFERENCABLE and SEO-friendly, because this is why **Nuxt.js** is used.
 6) All components and services SHOULD be *unit tested* because it is one of the main advantages of modern JS front-end to be easily unit tested.

+# CONTRIBUTING

+Contributions MUST serves project objectives.
+Objectives can of course be discussed in a dedicated issue !

+Master branch will be delivered to github page.
+Dev is main dev branch that should be forked to implements a new feature.

 # How it works ?